 You can still do normal activities, such as traveling, playing sports, swimming, doing things with your family, and working.
 You will learn how to take care of your stoma and pouch as part of your daily routine.
 Your ileostomy will not shorten your life.

 An ileostomy is a surgically made opening on the skin of the belly.
 An ileostomy replaces the rectum as the place where waste of the digestive system (stool) leaves the body.

-Usually the colon (large intestine) absorbs most of the water that you eat and drink.
+Most often the colon (large intestine) absorbs most of the water that you eat and drink.
 With an ileostomy in place, the colon is no longer being used.
 This means that the stool from your ileostomy has far more liquid than a typical bowel movement from the rectum.